tebelorg/Tist/README.md

 1. Upload the folders and files to your website root directory
 2. Modify /gist/index.php to your website URL and GitHub User ID

-(choose between option 1 manual update or option 2 auto-index)
+(choice between manual updating or auto-indexing of IDs)

 Make sure /gist/.htaccess is uploaded to map friendly gist URLs